LIT-Protocol/lit-access-control-conditions-modal/README.md

 `yarn add lit-access-control-conditions-modal`

-Note: This project requires React as a peer dependency so make sure you are using this in a project with React installed
+Note: This project requires a few peer dependencies so make sure you install them in your main project:

+- react
+- lit-js-sdk

 # Usage